center-for-threat-informed-defense/defending-iaas-with-attack/README.md

 management layer**, the **container technology**, or on **hosted infrastructure**.
-The Defending IaaS with ATT&CK Project presents a methodology to identify techniques across multiple platforms that align to the IaaS attack surface, and also an ATT&CK matrix overlay for describing and visualizing this collection of techniques.
+The Defending IaaS with ATT&CK Project presents a methodology to identify techniques across multiple platforms that align to the IaaS attack surface, and a collection of techniques in an ATT&CK matrix for visualization and assessment.
 Organizations can use the IaaS collection straight away, or they can use the methodology to generate their own tailored collections of techniques.

 **Table Of Contents:**